The Mystical Glens of Antrim, Windswept Coastal Scenery, Historic Lighthouses, and Much More

 Distance: 17.6 km / 11 miles, Ascent: 579 m / 1737 ft, Approximate walking time: 5 / 6 hrs

-Depending on which walk you take while you are on the island you distance and ascent will depend on this.
-Routs will be marked clearly in your tour pack so you can decide on the day the distance you would like to travel.
+Depending on which walk you take, today’s hiking distance will vary widely, but their are a variety of options available.
+Routes will be marked clearly in your tour pack so you can decide on the day the distance you would like to travel.

 Approximate Distance: 11/14 km / 7/9 miles